 But in the 1950s, police harassment and raids were commonplace.
 Roberts heard about Harry Hay and the Mattachine Society, and started having meetings at his house once a month.
 Just a few guys at first, but as word got out, more and more men started coming by.
 “We tried to make sure that guys who got arrested knew their rights: To remain silent, to demand a jury trial, etc. But if your employer found out you were gay, you got fired anyway.”

 It wasn’t until 1977 that the LAPD went after Mel Roberts.
 Under the false charge that Roberts was photographing underage models, they showed up with a warrant and raided his home and studio.
 They confiscated his cameras, negatives, letters and even his mailing list (which effectively put him out of business).

-“We stood in the driveway in handcuffs from 10:00 in the morning to 6:00 at night as they loaded everything into a truck.
+“We stood in the driveway in handcuffs from 10:00 AM to 6:00 PM as they loaded everything into a truck.
 I couldn’t even return the money my customers sent me because I didn’t have their addresses.”

 A second raid followed 18 months later.
 The LAPD refused to return his property for over a year, even though no charges were filed against him.

 But this pointless harassment took its toll, and besides, times had changed.
 The California Dream that Roberts’ work epitomized for many gay men was just a memory.
 His photographs were considered “too tame” to be published.
 The AIDS epidemic was spreading.
 His friends started dying.
 He put down his camera for good.
 But his story wasn’t over.

 After a decade of obscurity, Roberts’ work was presented to a new generation of viewers when a film producer approached him with a novel concept: putting his still photographs on video.
 Although he felt that the idea “made no sense,” he agreed to give it a try.
 The result was stunning.
 Mel Roberts’ Classic Males, was a huge success and led to three more videos, with the fourth nominated for AVN Adult Video of the Year.